liuruoqian/MicroDemix/README.md

 [1] "Clostridiaceae"      "Enterococcaceae"     "Erysipelotrichaceae" "Lachnospiraceae"     "Peptococcaceae"
 [6] "Planococcaceae"      "Ruminococcaceae"     "Turicibacteraceae"   "Veillonellaceae"
 ```
-### 'x': A covariates data related to samples in data 'yig'
+### 'x': A covariates dataset related to samples in data 'yig'
 'x' is a dataset contains information on consent_age and gender corresponding to samples in data 'yig'.
 We can access this dataset by running the following:
 ```